-Seriously, when you eat the exact same thing day after day, you get bored and then stop meal prep/planning and eat whatever we can find.
+When you eat the exact same thing day after day, you get bored and then stop meal prep/planning.
+We’ve all been there and ended up regretting it.

-We can have hot breakfasts or at least well-prepared breakfasts as long as we do a little leg work on the front end of the week so we can reap the rewards for the following days!
+We can have hot breakfasts (or at least well-prepared breakfasts) as long as we do a little leg work on the front end of the week so we can reap the rewards for the following days!
 We made a great 15 Grab and Go Recipe Book free for you that is jam packed full of make ahead breakfast recipes.

-Bake at 350 F for 12-17 minutes.
+Step Two: Bake at 400 F for 12-17 minutes.
 This is a wide range because of oven hot spots and how well done you want your eggs.
 I start checking at 12 minutes and we went the full 17 minutes as I like the eggs hard.

-For a bit of fun, we topped ours with different toppings and put them in small containers for Jason’s breakfast for the week.
-The whole process took less than 25 minutes and he had 5 days of breakfasts ready to just grab and go with two left over for me!
+For a bit of fun, we topped ours with different toppings and put them in small containers for breakfast for the week.
+The whole process took less than 25 minutes and he had five days of breakfasts ready to just grab and go with two left over for me!

 I am just a wee bit in love with this avocado dressing and we put some on top of the baked ham and egg cups.

 I wouldn’t add any toppings before freezing, though.
-Add the toppings on after you have reheated up the ham and egg cups.
+Add the toppings on after you have reheated them.